 For more information and to see some additional images please click here to view the Armitage Handsacre Village Website.

-With Hawkesyard Estate again unified, it is the perfect venue for weddings, conferences and events or simply to relax and enjoy a round of golf.
+With Hawkesyard Estate again unified, it is the perfect venue for weddings, conferences and events.

 Come and enjoy Hawkesyard Estate History and Heritage for yourself.
 Contact us on 01543 491911 for ore details about events at the estate including tours of the grounds and buildings.